 Outdoor advertising is not dead!
 Digital marketing has not and will not take the place of outdoor advertising.

-With so many companies and businesses vying for advert spots in several outdoor games and sports, it has become very clear that outdoor advertising is a good way of reaching out to new and potential customers.
+With so many companies and businesses vying for advert spots in several outdoor games and sports centers, it has become very clear that outdoor advertising is a good way of reaching out to new and potential customers.

-According to Statista, Out-of-home (Outdoor) Advertising revenue grew by roughly 5% compared to that of 2019 and is projected to increase somewhat by 2022.
+According to Statista, Out-of-home or Outdoor Advertising revenue grew by roughly 5% compared to that of 2019 and is projected to increase somewhat by 2022.

 Did you know that outdoor advertising generated about 8 billion dollars by 2018? ~Statista

 Outdoor advertising is any form of advertising done outdoors – on the streets, highways, buses, trains, walkways, etc. that promotes or advertises a certain product, service or offering.

 Outdoor advertising works better if you are promoting your service in a certain area or locality except you have the budget to target a whole city or country like Coca-Cola and McDonalds.

 While managing a printing business in my city, I had a lot of customers who came in because they saw a billboard I mounted outside to advertise my services.

 Outdoor advertising is one very important way for small businesses to increase their profit margins by attracting new clients.
 This has always worked!
 The advent of digital marketing in the past decade has brought with it a different approach to advertising but will not take the sworn place of outdoor advertising for good reasons.